Since 25th January 2019, NSW Police Officers have been empowered to issue on-the-spot fines for certain drug possession offences.

 The Schedule does not apply to the possession of cannabis leaf.

 Why not cannabis?

-On-the-spot fines do not apply to cannabis leaf because the ‘cannabis cautioning scheme’ already gives police to issue a caution to adults who are found in possession of up to 15 grams of cannabis, and:
+On-the-spot fines do not apply to cannabis leaf because the ‘cannabis cautioning scheme’ already gives police the discretion to issue a caution to adults who are found in possession of up to 15 grams of cannabis, and:

 - Admit the offence,